mazhar666/LTR-Template/README.md

 # LTR Template
-I Made This Template To exercise More in HTML, CSS and Bootstrap Skills.
+I Made This Responsive Design Template To exercise More in HTML, CSS and Bootstrap Skills.